th-sakib/TechTrek/README.md

 # TechTrek
-This is a place where most of my language exploration codes exists
+This is a place where most of my technology exploration codes exists